inivekin/abosa/abosa.typ

 oot there because exosuits leak cool air tae heat wi quick'ning beep, those caught who want exit ought seek.
+Putting trust in field magnetics, as rusting armour's paying due,
+Bursting steam clouds my panoptics,
+I toe streams that dare me "wade through".
-So in steam, clouding panoptic, toeing streams I'd nae dare wade through, trusting in fields magnetic, rusting shields at last pay due, fae nervous thing on offhand lam in metal-wrap an high-grade gloves, far oot o reach o friends an fam puir chap jaded an strayed frae love, driving oneself through endless void an finding self in blinding fogs, alive wi self, naut paranoid where only self will haunt the bogs.
+Am nervous thing on offhand lam in metal-wrap an high-grade gloves, far oot o reach o friends an fam puir chap jaded an strayed frae love, who drove oneself through endless void an found themself in blinding fogs, alive wi self, nae paranoid where only self could haunt the bogs.
+But sensors in sinew nae soothe these systems trained as danger sleuth, wi shapes bored brains make frae the smooth an spikes o noise mistook fae truth.
 The isolation o the mist
-have wits reform an nerves revive in deprivation, tightened fist scarcely affirms that I survived.
+have wits reform an nerves revive in deprivation, tightened fist disnae affirm that I'll survive.
-The sensors in sinew nae soothe these systems trained as danger sleuth, wi shapes bored brains make frae the smooth an spikes o noise mistook fae truth.
 The fact, which hid beneath the hurt
 I felt when in the way o harm, is that my hert's ever alert an that my suit would false alarm.
 I see the choice thats left in mire what remains I cannae eschew,
-I can fear what's been prior
-or I can fear something new.
+I can fear what hae been prior or harbour fear o something new.
 ```]

 #colbreak()
 #code(numbers: true, firstnumber: 96)[```none
 But comforts come frae certainty
 an thrumming o monotonies,
-the metronomic tendancy
+a metronomic tendancy
-help isolate anomalies.
+help isolate anomalies
-The formerly perceptual
+an formerly perceptual
 conceptual consternations
 are cancelled-oot predictable
 perpetual palpitations.